 3. PURPOSE OF DATA COLLECTION, LEGAL BASIS, INTERESTS AND CATEGORY OF RECIPIENTS

 3.1 Accessing our website/application

-When accessing our website/application, information is sent automatically to the server of our website/application by the browser used by your end device and temporarily stored in a so-called log file.
+When you access our website/application, the browser used on your end device automatically sends information to the server of our website/application and temporarily stores it in a so-called log file.
 We have no influence on this.
-The following information will also be collected without your intervention and stored until automated erasure after seven days.
+The following information is collected without your intervention and stored until automatic deletion after seven days:

 - IP address of the requesting Internet-enabled device,

 - Name and URL of the file retrieved,

 - Website/Application from which the access was made (referrer URL),

 - Browser used and, if applicable, the operating system of your Internet-enabled computer

 - Language, country, city